iObedson/hugo-starter-netlify-cms/content/_index.md

 ---
-title: My New Hugy Blugy
+title: Naija37
-blurb: "Welcome To  iObedson Blog "
+blurb: "Welcome To  Naija37 Blog "
 section:
   heading: A Subsection
   text: You can put even more content in here.